argoproj-archive/argo-site/docs/yaml/ex_create_managed_fixtures.md

 # Creating a Managed Fixture for Workflows and Apps

-When you run a workflow or deploy an app, you might need to access a resource that is external to your Argo, such as a pool of virtual machines (VMs), databases, other REST-based services, etc. To manage and access these external resources, Argo provides “managed fixtures”.
+When you run a workflow or deploy an app, you might need to access a resource that is external to your Argo cluster, such as a pool of virtual machines (VMs), databases, other REST-based services, etc. To manage and access these external resources, Argo provides “managed fixtures”.
 A managed fixture allows Argo to perform life-cycle management of these external resources like creating and deleting instances, loading data, or any other custom action.

 Managed fixtures have attributes and actions. **Attributes** are used to distinguish instances that come from different managed fixture classes. **Actions** are workflows that you can perform on a managed fixture, (such as creating a managed fixture for an external database)